Andrey Rublev

 Andrey Andreyevich Rublev (Note: Also transliterated as Andrey Rublyov; Андрей Андреевич Рублёв, /ru/) (born 20 October 1997) is a Russian professional tennis player.
-He has been ranked as high as world No. 5 in men's singles by the ATP, achieved in September 2021.
-Rublev has won 17 ATP Tour singles titles, including two Masters 1000 events at the 2023 Monte-Carlo Masters and the 2024 Madrid Open.
-He has reached the quarterfinals of all four majors.
-Rublev also has four ATP Tour-level doubles titles, including a Masters 1000 event at the 2023 Madrid Open partnering Karen Khachanov, and a gold medal in mixed doubles at the 2020 Tokyo Olympics partnering Anastasia Pavlyuchenkova.
+He has been ranked by the ATP as high as world No. 5 in singles, which he achieved on 13 September 2021, and No. 44 in doubles, attained on 6 November 2023.
+Rublev has won 18 ATP Tour singles titles, including two ATP Masters 1000 events in Monte-Carlo and Madrid.
+He has also won four tour-level doubles titles, including the 2023 Madrid Open, with Karen Khachanov.
+He has reached the singles quarterfinals of all four majors and won a gold medal in mixed doubles at the 2020 Tokyo Olympics, with Anastasia Pavlyuchenkova.

-In his junior career, Rublev won the 2014 French Open singles.
-He won the bronze medal in singles and the silver in doubles at the 2014 Summer Youth Olympics in Nanjing.
-Rublev broke into the top 10 in the ATP rankings in October 2020.
+Rublev won his first ATP Tour title in doubles at the 2015 Kremlin Cup, with Dmitry Tursunov.
+He won his first singles title at the 2017 Croatia Open.
+Rublev first reached the top 10 in the ATP rankings in October 2020.
 He was part of the victorious Russian team at the 2020–21 Davis Cup.
-Rublev has a career-high doubles ranking of No. 44, achieved on 6 November 2023.
-He won his first doubles title at the 2015 Kremlin Cup with Dmitry Tursunov, and among his singles titles are home victories in Moscow and St. Petersburg.